fractalrobots/fractalrobots.github.io/team.md

 **Sam Kriegman**
 was a postdoc at the University of Vermont when this research was originally conducted and the paper was written (winter, 2020/21).
 Sam is now a Postdoctoral Fellow at Harvard University.
-His research draws inspiration from the origin and subsequent evolution of life, and applies the underlying mechanisms of self-organization and natural selection ("survival of the fittest") to the creation of novel autonomous machines: robots, in all manner of shapes and sizes, that act on their own, without remote control.
+His [research](https://scholar.google.com/citations?user=DCIwaLwAAAAJ) draws inspiration from the origin and subsequent evolution of life, and applies the underlying mechanisms of self-organization ("order for free") and natural selection ("survival of the fittest") to the creation of novel autonomous machines: robots, in all manner of shapes and sizes, that act on their own, without remote control.
 These machines can in some cases perform useful work,